 Did you know that goats hate to get wet?
-Indigenous to dry, arid areas of the world, the goat has no innate love of water so providing shelter from rain and snow is a kindness they will much appreciate and use.
+Indigenous to dry, arid areas of the world, they have no innate love of water so providing shelter for goats from rain and snow is a kindness they will much appreciate and use.

 Housing goats at night is also important to protect them from predators, most notably the coyote, though there exists a multitude of offenders.